 Spring Aspers, Head of Music, Sony Motion Pictures Group

-Mike Knobloch, President, Film Music and Publishing for Universal Pictures
+Mike Knobloch, President, Global Film Music & Music Publishing, Universal Pictures

 Paula Wagner, Producer, (Pretty Woman: The Musical, Mission Impossible franchise)